|My father and his father. (And sister.)|

 So yes, how can I not write about fathers and their sons; it's all I think about right now.
 The semester and my book project seems very far away.
 Even the little repairs I need to do on the house we just bought, or the dinner I should cook for tonight, they seem off on the horizon.
 All I can do is look at Wilfred to make sure he's still breathing, and wonder why he's making that strange sound, and dear god surely it's not already time for another diaper change.

-That shift in attention makes me think about something I learned from my dad, one of those important lessons that oughta be a status update or something.
+That shift in attention makes me think about something I learned from my dad.
 My father spent the first part of his career as an executive for a health care company, with the daily suit-wearing and company car kind of life you'd expect, and tremendous security.
 Then, when I was a teenager, he left that job for a series of more experimental pursuits—some consulting jobs, some internet ventures, and teaching classes at local colleges on an adjunct basis.
 It meant much less consistency, and coupled with my mom losing her job due to downsizing in the 1990s recession, it meant much less financial security.

 But even as a teenager, and amplified today, I'm so proud of my father for making the choice.
 It's not so much the particular choice, but the act of making it.
 I imagine it would be so easy to do well in school, jump through all the right hoops, get a good job, and rise up the ranks, and eventually make it to the top.
 Certainly that's what we academics hope for, to a tee.
 We were all good at school, and good at impressing the right people and working hard, and we doggedly cling to our assumption that we can be happy if we just jump through the right hoops.
 But as plenty of smart people have pointed out, we academics too often conflate "happiness" with the simple act of having a stable middle-class job, with the correct title.